akohlmey/lammps/doc/src/Build_settings.rst

          -D ZLIB_INCLUDE_DIR=path    # path to zlib.h header file
          -D ZLIB_LIBRARY=path        # path to libz.a (.so) file
          -D FFMPEG_EXECUTABLE=path   # path to ffmpeg executable

+      Otherwise, CMake will attempt to download, build, and link with jpeg, png, and zlib libraries statically from source code.

    .. tab:: Traditional make